aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 and noting that only $C_x$ depends on time we can collect the other stuff into a big constant called $C_1$, giving us

+**Note:** I am assuming the dispersion parameters are all constant, this is not strictly true as they all depend upon the downwind location of the center of the puff, which is a function of time.
+{: .notice}

 $$ c_{o}(t) = C_1 { 1 \over { \sqrt{2 \pi} \sigma_x } }\exp \left( -\frac{1}{2} \left( {x - ut} \over \sigma_x \right)^2 \right) $$

 this is a gaussian in time, let $\mu = \frac{x}{u}$ and $\sigma_t = \frac{\sigma_x}{u}$